amaarora/amaarora.github.io/_posts/2021-01-13-efficientdet-pytorch.md

-# Th EfficientDet Architecture in PyTorch
+# The EfficientDet Architecture in PyTorch

 1. TOC
 {:toc}